-The Taliban describes its Commission for the Prevention of Civilian Casualties and Complaints as "an active department for the prevention of civilian casualties [...] that thoroughly investigates every civilian casualty incident and prevents its reoccurrence."
-The 28 April 2019 Taliban standard operating procedures for the Commission, intended to improve its work, through consultation with scholars, sheikhs, muftis, and professional individuals, continued to be employed in 2020.
-The structure of the Commission, as described in the standard operating procedures, includes a head, two deputies, provincial offices and a number of departments and committees, including an "Investigation and Verification Department" and a "Public Awareness and Outreach Department".306
+The Taliban describes its Commission for the Prevention of Civilian Casualties and Complaints as "an active department for the prevention of civilian casualties [...] that thoroughly investigates every civilian casualty incident and prevents its reoccurrence."305 The 28 April 2019 Taliban standard operating procedures for the Commission, intended to improve its work, through consultation with scholars, sheikhs, muftis, and professional individuals, continued to be employed in 2020.
+The structure of the Commission, as described in the standard operating procedures, includes a head, two deputies, provincial offices and a number of departments and committees, including an "Investigation and Verification Department".306